-Units: 1 When Offered: As offered Continuing enrollment for students to complete a substantive thesis in this course as part of requirements for a Master's degree in English.
+Continuing enrollment for students to complete a substantive thesis in this course as part of requirements for a Master's degree in English.
 Students may enroll for a maximum of four semesters.

-Grade Type: Letter Grade Fee: Additional fee Prerequisite(s): Permission of Program Director
+Prerequisite(s): Permission of Program Director

 ENG 599 - Special Topics